Vein-related problems are becoming one of the more common chronic conditions in the United States.

 - traveling on a long flight or on other means of transportation with limited leg room

-A 2004 study showed that calf-length compression stockings can reduce or prevent evening swelling.
+A showed that calf-length compression stockings can reduce or prevent evening swelling.
 The researchers recommended that people who sit or stand for long periods of time in their profession should wear compression stockings.

 You should always talk to your doctor to get advice about the right compression level.
 There are four main levels of compression:

 - mild compression, which should be used if you have mild chronic venous insufficiency to support healthy blood flow so your legs can feel lighter